openfl/lime.openfl.org/_docs/advanced-setup/ios.md

 Before you can build for a device, you will also need to connect your device and make sure that you have valid developer certificates set up in Xcode, and that you have provisioned the device.

-Due to the nature of Apple's developer tools, there is only support for iOS development when running macOS.
-We do not have plans to support iOS development from other host systems at this time, however, you can use the Flash target (if you prefer) to publish Lime applications to iOS, using AIR.
-If you are interested in contributing a stable way to develop iOS applications from other host systems, please open a topic on the forums.
+> Due to the restrictive nature of Apple's developer tools, building iOS apps is supported on computers running macOS only. iOS apps cannot be built from Windows or Linux.
+There are currently no plans to support iOS development from non-macOS host systems at this time.
+However, you can technically use the AIR target to build iOS apps on Windows.
+If you are interested in contributing a stable way to develop C++ iOS applications from other host systems, please open a topic on the forums to discuss your implementation plans.

 ## Build & Run

 Run `lime test ios` to compile an iOS or iPadOS application bundle, and run it on a device connected to your computer with USB.
+Add the `-simulator` option to target the iOS simulator included with Xcode instead.

-_Note:_ The first time that you compile a project for C++, it will take a noticably long time.
+> _Note:_ The first time that you compile a project for C++, it will take a noticably long time.
 However, compiling the same project again should be significantly faster because parts of your code that have not changed do not need to be recompiled.
 To force all of code to be recompiled for C++, use the `-clean` option.

+Specify the `-appstore` option to create a build to be submitted to the iOS App Store.
+Alternatively, specify the `-adhoc` option for ad hoc distribution to specific devices outside of the App Store.
+For enterprise distribution within your organization, specify the `-enterprise` option.

 ## Forums